 Where the time effect of money is material, balances are discounted to current values using appropriate rates of interest.
-The unwinding of the discounts is recorded in finance income and finance expense.

 3 Key accounting judgements and estimates

 In preparing the financial statements, management is required to make estimates and assumptions that affect the amounts of assets, liabilities, revenue and expenses reported in the financial statements.
 Actual amounts and results could differ from those estimates.
 The following are considered to be the key accounting judgements and estimates made.